richelbilderbeek/cpp/content/CppPointer.md

     Language (4th edition).
 2013.
 ISBN: 978-0-321-56384-2.
 Chapter 12.7.
     Advice. page 341: '\[11\] Pass a pointer if "no object" is a valid alternative (and represent "no object" by nullptr)'
+16. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 1.8.6: 'Only return pointers and references to dynamic allocated data, data that existed before the function was called, or static data'